 Nile Bowie is a political analyst based in Malaysia who has written for a number of publications, his expertise lies in a number of areas, with a particular focus on Asian politics and geopolitics, especially for the online magazine “New Eastern Outlook”.

-Posted by Jim W. Dean, Managing Editor on January 27, 2017, With 1084 Reads Filed under Investigations.
+Posted by Jim W. Dean, Managing Editor on January 27, 2017, With 1090 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.